When we think of pain, it is usually associated with an injury or trauma.

 You should be sleeping on a feather pillow or a memory foam pillow at night.
 These will adapt to the shape of your head and change shapes throughout the night as you move.

 Firm pillows elevate your neck too high and that type of angle for a prolonged period is a common cause of neck pain.

-You can find a foam roller at any sporting goods store (or at Elite Spine and Health Center).
+You can find a foam roller at any sporting goods store.
 Look for a stiffer foam roller to really massage the muscles in your upper back and neck.

 Start by laying on the ground with the foam roller under your shoulder blades and slowly move up and down across the roller.

 Spend more time on the areas that feel tightest; you should feel immediate relief after using the foam roller in these areas.

 If home remedies aren’t working, you may need to seek professional care.

 A professional massage therapist will be able to target specific areas that are tight or causing pain.

 While a massage is not a cure-all, it can certainly offer some temporary relief while you work to strengthen your back and neck muscles or seek alternative treatment plans.